Michelle Malkin said about what happened to Rachel Alexander:

 “Make no mistake: This is just another nasty battle in the Left’s long war to marginalize, demonize, and criminalize conservative dissent.
 The selective protection of free speech is unconscionable.
 The freedom to blog is under assault on so many fronts.
 It has to stop.”

-Rachel Alexander, a conservative attorney, writer and former editor of a gun magazine, was targeted simply because she is a well-spoken conservative attorney who writes political articles and briefly represented Sheriff Joe Arpaio as one of his attorneys in 2010.
+Rachel Alexander, a conservative lawyer, writer and former editor of a gun magazine, was targeted simply because she is a well-spoken conservative attorney who writes political articles and briefly represented former Sheriff Joe Arpaio as one of his attorneys in 2010.

 This could happen to any of us on the right.
-State Bar associations and the judiciary are almost monolithically controlled by the left, as many of you know, even in red states like Arizona where Rachel lives.
+State Bars and the judiciary are almost monolithically controlled by the left, as many of you know, even in red states like Arizona where Rachel lives.
 The legal system was abused to terrorize her and destroy her life, in one of the most egregious witch hunts ever.
-She is now in her seventh year of being targeted with no end in sight to the legal costs and defamatory media articles.
-The corrupt county government will not pay for an attorney, so she must come up with the money herself and has been forced to represent herself much of the way, even though the actions they accused her of were taken in her official capacity working for the Maricopa County Attorney.
+She went through nine years of being targeted with endless legal costs and defamatory media articles, until she finally appealed pro se to the U.S. Supreme Court and they declined to hear her case, only accepting a tiny amount of cases each year, usually more high-profile cases.
+The corrupt county government would not pay for an attorney, so she was forced to come up with the money herself and represent herself much of the way — even though the actions they accused her of were taken in her official capacity working for the Maricopa County Attorney.
 Rachel could have caved in and ran, but she’s not stopping until the corruption is cleaned out of Maricopa County, the Arizona State Bar and judiciary.

-Rachel has started using her writing for Townhall, The Stream and other well-read publications to expose the horrendous abuses against conservatives – both lawyers and nonlawyers – around the country through misusing the legal system: Dinesh D’Souza, Rick Perry, Bob McDonnell, Tom DeLay, Ted Stevens, Sheriff Arpaio, Rick Renzi, Texas DA Charles Sebesta and conservative bloggers to name a few.
+Rachel has started using her writing for Townhall, WND, The Christian Post and other well-read publications to expose the horrendous abuses against conservatives – both lawyers and nonlawyers – around the country through misusing the legal system: Dinesh D’Souza, Rick Perry, Bob McDonnell, Tom DeLay, Ted Stevens, Sheriff Arpaio, Steve Stockman, Rick Renzi, Texas DA Charles Sebesta and conservative bloggers to name a few she's written about.

-Although her license to practice law was supposed to be automatically reinstated after an unfair six month suspension – it has now been four years – the Arizona State Bar will not reinstate her.
+Although her license to practice law was supposed to be automatically reinstated after an unfair six month suspension, the Arizona State Bar will not reinstate her.

-In 2005, she was offered a job in Arizona as a deputy county attorney and adviser to newly elected Maricopa County Attorney Andrew Thomas, a conservative activist.
+In 2005, she was offered a job in Arizona as a deputy county attorney and adviser to newly elected Maricopa County Attorney Andrew Thomas, a conservative activist and Harvard educated lawyer.
 She accepted the position, and continued to expand her writing and websites, starting IC Arizona, a subsidiary of her main website, where she would post press releases from Thomas.

 She wrote many groundbreaking articles while working for Thomas, including one for Fox News that explained why the prosecutor’s office was attempting to prosecute someone for child pornography (she has a background in tech), and another article exposing the unfair, race-based DUI courts that the Arizona Superior Court in Maricopa County had set up.

 She was awarded the Right Online (Americans for Prosperity) activist of the year award in 2009 for her efforts.
-From 2011-2017, Right Wing News has ranked her among the top 50 conservative columnists in the country.
+From 2011-2018, Right Wing News ranked her among the top 50 conservative columnists in the country.

 But ironically, at the same time, for her courageousness in exposing left-wing abuses, she began to be viciously targeted in 2009 by the left, from both the Arizona State Bar and the left-leaning Arizona judiciary.
 Conservative commentator Michelle Malkin has written the most comprehensive summary of what happened to Rachel here.

 At one point, the Bar prosecutors demanded to know everything she had ever written online — including anonymously — in the last five years, a gross violation of free speech.
 Halfway through the bar trial against her – which was livestreamed for over two months for everyone to see, at a cost of over $500,000 for everything including bringing in pricey attorneys from out of state – the Bar’s attorneys realized how weak their case was against her, and offered her settlements.
 At first, they offered her two years probation.
 She refused, based on principle, since she hadn’t done anything wrong.
 Then, they offered her one year of probation.
 She refused again.
 Finally, when the trial was almost over, and they realized how ridiculous their case was, they offered her a settlement of just taking a few extra continuing legal education courses.
 Again, she refused based on principle – she had done nothing wrong.
 Many people would have caved at this point.
 Not Rachel.
-She is sticking it out to the bitter end, in order to make sure this kind of abuse can’t happen to others, and will do what she can to make it happen, which includes converting the Bar to a voluntary association, as it is in about half the states.
-She is working on bills in the Arizona legislature to accomplish this.
+She stuck it out to the bitter end, in order to make sure this kind of abuse can’t happen to others, and will do what she can to make it happen, which includes converting the Bar to a voluntary association, as it is in about half the states.
+She helped with bills in the Arizona legislature to accomplish this, but so far has had no success going up against the Bar's powerful lobbyists.
+The Arizona Bar charges very high annual dues to attorneys so they have deep pockets.

 With a complicit State Bar disciplinary judge, who was reportedly put in the position since he would do the bidding of the State Bar – who has his own history of corruption – they disbarred Rachel’s former boss, one of his lead prosecutors, and suspended Rachel from practicing law for six months.

-It has now been eight and a half years, and this corrupt cabal continues to do everything it can to keep Rachel from clearing her name and getting her license reinstated.
-It has cost her over $7,000 and counting for out of pocket expenses to attorneys to try and fight it.
-Most of the rest of the legal work she is forced to do herself along with her ex-boss’s senior prosecutor who was also targeted.
+Years later, this corrupt cabal continues to do everything it can to keep Rachel from clearing her name and getting her license reinstated.
+It has cost her thousands of dollars for out of pocket expenses to attorneys to try and fight it.
+Most of the rest of the legal work she was forced to do herself along with her ex-boss’s senior prosecutor who was also targeted.
+Rachel sued the county supervisors to recover the $101,500 – she fortunately found an attorney who was so incensed by the injustice that he represented her on contingency fee, requiring costs only – but the supervisors spent taxpayer dollars galore to fight back, and the Bar has unlimited resources, having just increased membership dues for attorneys, no doubt as a result of this expensive disciplinary case and show trial.
+The Bar eventually went after the kind attorney who was helping her and disbarred him.

 In contrast, her former supervisor, who was not targeted by the Bar, finally had the Bar conduct disciplinary proceedings against him when the Bar realized it would have egg on its face for not going after him too.
 He entered into a settlement agreement, admitting to have willfully committed ethical violations, and was only sentenced to probation, allowed to continue working at his job with the county.
 Amazingly, the county picked up the entire tab for his prosecution!
 Rachel was never found to have “willfully” done anything unethical, yet the county will not pay for the cost of prosecuting her.
 Rachel counted 13 times he lied – perjury – during the trial against her.